SDG 17 - Partnerships for the Goals

 https://alumni.uni-mate.hu/en/

 Researchers' Night, a Europe-wide event, traditionally takes place on the last Friday of September each year.
 It is for everyone: from the very young to the very old, there is something for everyone.
-From 2018, the event has run over two days, from Friday afternoon to Saturday evening, showcasing the importance of science and the colourful careers of researchers through spectacular, interactive and diverse activities.
+From 2018, the event has run over two days, usually at the end of September, showcasing the importance of science and the colourful careers of researchers through spectacular, interactive and diverse activities.
 All disciplines are represented with interesting programmes at the event.
 Whether you are interested in the natural sciences, engineering, medicine, agriculture, social sciences, humanities or even the arts, you are sure to find an interesting and attractive programme.
 As for the types of programmes, there are lectures, workshops, talks, exhibitions, guided tours, experiments, laboratory visits, demonstrations, competitions, films, creative activities and much more.
-It offers online and offline programmes, some of them are both offline and online (hybrid).
+It offers online and offline programmes, some of them are hybrid.

-"The World of Science" („A tudomány világa”) scientific event at MATE Károly Róbert Campus in Gyöngyös
+"The World of Science" scientific event at MATE Károly Róbert Campus

 https://environment.uni-mate.hu/en/department-of-water-management-and-climate-adaptation